JKelliher/Campr_Repository/README.md

 1. Mitigate through basic implementations or through selecting languages/frameworks with better fluency if possible
 2. Mitigate through strong emphasis on regular communications via email, Discord, phone calls.
 3. Mitigate through collaborative product requirements identification and documentation
-4. Ensure stories are appropriately sized, we start with an MVP, and identify any features we’d like to implement early on in the process
+4. Ensure stories are appropriately sized.
+We will start with an MVP, and identify any features we’d like to implement early on in the process
 5. Accept.
-This risk is unavoidable but all resources will work towards completion of assigned tasks
+Risk is unavoidable but all resources will work towards completion of assigned tasks

 ### Development Method: